Learn-Write-Repeat/java/Week-2/Compile-time Polymorphism/README.md

 ## Compile-time Polymorphism
 An object's functionality resolved at compile time rather than run-time is known as Compile-time Polymorphism.
 Compile-time polymorphism is achieved through method overloading.
+It provides fast execution because the method that needs to be executed is known early at the compile time.
 It is also known as static polymorphism, early binding and overloading.

 ## Method Overloading